 Boutique Hotel Astoria

 Boutique Hotel Astoria is a luxurious and modern hotel located in the heart of the Old Town.
-BeautifuLly designed bathrooms, original painted murals of the room and unusual, artistic design all make a stay in this hotel a unique experience.
+Beautifully designed bathrooms, original painted room murals and unusual, artistic design all make a stay in this hotel a unique experience.

 Historic Boutique Hotel Cattaro

 Hotel Cattaro is a historic boutique hotel, in the core of the historical building, which in 18th century used to be the Napoleon’s Theatre.
-The hotel is actually a part of the Old Town walls and offers the most beautiful view of the main city’s square on one side and the bay and the river on the other.
+The hotel is actually a part of the Old Town walls and features a terrace with the most beautiful view of the main city’s square.

 Near the beach